Weight loss is huge if you’ve got a unique mechanism for achieving weight loss — like It Works does.

 This may sound reasonable from the company’s perspective, but it can make it difficult for casual distributors to keep up, causing them to lose out on any commissions they may make.

-It Works is far from a terrible company, but there are several reasons why one should be cautious with regards to joining as a distributor.
+It Works is far from a terrible company, but there are several reasons why one should be cautious about joining as a distributor.
 The uncertainty about the effectiveness of their products combined with the possible adverse effects of body wraps are enough to make one think twice about getting involved with It Works.

 The volume of complaints from both customers and those within the company should also be an area of great concern.